-The walkthrough that follows contains a total of 31 steps, broken into 2 parts, and will guide you through every detail of the Windows 8 clean install process.
+The walkthrough that follows contains a total of 32 steps, broken into 2 parts, and will guide you through every detail of the Windows 8 or Windows 8.1 clean install process.
+The process is nearly identical for Windows 8 and Windows 8.1 but I've called out the differences where appropriate.

 The most important thing to consider before performing a clean install of Windows 8 is that every bit of information on the drive you're going to install Windows 8 on will be erased.
 This means that the entire operating system that's on there now, whatever that may be, will be gone, as will all the programs you've installed, and yes, most importantly, all of your precious data you've saved to that drive.